Gas vs Electric Fireplace (Pros & Cons and Differences)

 Permanently installed – One obvious drawback of gas fireplaces is that they are permanently installed.
 The location is limited by needing an exterior wall, and possibly access to a chimney.
 Once installed, It is not possible to move them to a different area of the house, as they rely on a gas line or propane tank to fuel the fire.

-Need a gas line – As stated earlier an existing gas line is required or you will need to install a refillable propane tank.
+Need a gas line – As stated earlier, an existing gas line is required, or you will need to install a refillable propane tank.

 Electric Fireplace (Pros & Cons)

-Modern electric fireplace with gray marble look tile surroundDo not need permanent installation – The major pro for an electric fireplace is flexibility.
+Do not need permanent installation—The major pro of electric fireplaces is their flexibility.
 They do not need to be permanently installed in one place.
-If you want to move the fireplace to a different room, all you need is an appropriate outlet and a clear space.
+If you want to move the fireplace to a different room, you only need an appropriate outlet and a clear space.

 Low maintenance – Another clear advantage of an electric fireplace over a gas fireplace is the ease of maintenance — other than replacing the electric fireplace if it starts to deteriorate, these are true ‘plug and play’ appliances.